pajelonek/smart-recipe-mate/README.md

 ### Risks & Open Questions

-- Undefined strategy for scaling the recipe list (pagination, lazy loading).
+- Scaling the recipe list (pagination, lazy loading).
-- Missing analytics instrumentation may hinder measurement of business KPIs.
+- Analytics instrumentation for business KPIs.
-- Reliance on third-party AI could affect latency, availability, and cost.
+- AI API reliability, latency, and costs.
-- Absence of automated content validation may impact recipe consistency.
+- Content validation for recipe consistency.

 ## 7. Project Status

 🚧 **MVP development in progress**

-Core functionality is under active construction according to the product requirements.
-Success metrics under consideration include:
+Core functionality is under active construction according to the product requirements in `.ai/prd.md`.
+Success metrics include:

-- 90% of new users completing the preference wizard within 7 days.
+- 90% of registered users completing preferences within 7 days.
-- 75% of active users generating at least one AI-driven recipe per week.
+- 75% of active users generating at least one AI recipe per week.
-- Operational monitoring via AI interaction logs until formal analytics are introduced.
+- Monitoring via AI interaction logs.

-Contributions should align with the scenarios documented in [`./.ai/prd.md`](./.ai/prd.md) and the user stories defined there.
+Contributions should align with the user stories in `.ai/prd.md`.

 ## 8. License